Robert E. Curry

-Robert Curry is Chief Scientist at NASA's Dryden Flight Research Center, Edwards, Calif.
-In that position, Curry is responsible for performing strategic analysis and assisting the center's senior management with development of strategic plans for all of the center's missions, emphasizing the center's future role in both aeronautics and science research.
+Chief Scientist Robert Curry was Chief Scientist at NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA. Curry was responsible for performing strategic analysis and assisting the Center's senior management with development of strategic plans for all of the Center's missions, emphasizing the Center's future role in aeronautics and science research.

-A native of Louisiana, Curry holds a Bachelor of Science degree in aerospace engineering from the Georgia Institute of Technology and a Master of Science in environmental science and policy from Johns Hopkins University.
-The first or co-author of 26 technical papers, he is a member of the American Geophysical Union and has received numerous agency awards for his work with multiple projects and disciplines.
+Curry holds a Bachelor of Science degree in aerospace engineering from the Georgia Institute of Technology and a Master of Science in environmental science and policy from Johns Hopkins University.
+The first or co-author of 26 technical papers, he is a member of the American Geophysical Union and has received numerous Agency awards for his work with multiple projects and disciplines.